aalvarezwindey/electronic_instrument_adapter_sdk/README.md

 ## API Doc

-`SDK(log_level='WARNING', default_response_format='PYTHON')`: SDK for interact with Open LISA Server

-Initializes the SDK with the specified log level and default response format of the methods
+`SDK(log_level='WARNING', default_response_format='PYTHON')`: Initializes the SDK with the specified log level and default response format of the methods

     Args:
         log_level (str, optional): specifies the SDK log level.
 Defaults to "WARNING". default_response_format (str, optional): specifies the response format of the SDK methods supported types are "PYTHON" for Python native types or "JSON" for JSON strings.
 Defaults to "PYTHON".

 ### Methods